Knowledge-enhanced Agents for Interactive Text Games: Conclusions and Outlook

-This work provided insights into the usage of knowledge injection for improving the performance of RL and LMs in complex IF games, with potential implications for interactive applications beyond the gaming domain, including customer service chatbots and personal assistants.
-As the resulting models' performance is still far from ideal, we envision three future directions toward more coherent and efficient models.
-First, our results suggest that the models have complementary strengths and weaknesses: the RL model performed the best on the task \textit{Matter}, the KG-augmented model yielded the best performance on the task of \textit{Classification}, and the language model outperformed the others on \textit{Biology I} and \textit{Biology II}.
-Inspired by this insight, we propose to enhance the performance of LMs by incorporating an RL policy network~\cite{ziegler2019fine}.
-Second, our current experiments assume that developing one model per task is the optimal strategy, as the diversity between the tasks may lead to poor performance of joint training.
-Yet, given the small amount of data available, a promising avenue to improve the model generalization is by training them jointly across tasks.
-We observed encouraging initial results with our RoBERTa model in this setting, and we plan to investigate joint training further in the future.
-Third, few-shot prompting of large LMs has recently shown promise on reasoning tasks, as well as clear benefits from interactive communication and input clarification~\cite{madaan2022memory}.
+As the resulting models' performance is still far from ideal, we envision two future directions toward more coherent and efficient models.
+First, our results suggest that the models have complementary strengths and weaknesses: the RL model performed the best on the task \textit{Matter} (task 1), the KG-augmented model yielded the best performance on the task of \textit{Measurement} (task 2), and the language models outperformed the others on \textit{Biology I} (task 5), \textit{Biology II} (task 7), and \textit{Biology IV} (task 10).
+Inspired by this insight, we propose to enhance the performance of the LMs by incorporating an RL policy network~\cite{ziegler2019fine}.
+Second, few-shot prompting of large LMs has recently shown promise on reasoning tasks, as well as clear benefits from interactive communication and input clarification~\cite{madaan2022memory}.
 Exploring their role in interactive tasks, either as solutions that require less training data or as components that can generate synthetic data for knowledge distillation to smaller models, is another promising future direction.
-To enable such future endeavors in interactive environments, we will make the entire code of our paper available.